carrot cake overnight oats topped with yoghurt

 • Add all the ingredients to a large mixing bowl and mix until thoroughly combined.
 The extra sweetener is optional so taste the mixture and add in some maple and honey if required.

-• Leave to set overnight or for at least an hour.
+• Leave to set in the fridge overnight or for at least an hour.

 • Serve with a spoonful of yoghurt and some extra nuts and grated carrot.